-So many questions.
 You’re likely totally confused about what to do after college.
-This is the first time in your life where you’re actually on your own and responsible for everything.
-You don’t have any deadlines or any professors breathing down your neck.
-It’s just you.
 You’re in charge of your life and how you spend your time now.
 You’re also responsible for everything that happens to you.

-My first suggestion is that you don’t rush or jump into anything too fast.
+My first suggestion is that you don’t jump into anything too fast.

 It’s important that you don’t accept the first job that comes your way because time flies and that could be your only job for the rest of your life.
-Do you really want that?
-Likely not.
-Comfort’s a scary thing.
-It’s easy to get comfortable at work and stick around.
+It’s okay to work part-time and to grow a business while you try to make your student loan payments.

 Should you go for more education?
 There are many alternatives to grad school.
 You shouldn’t jump right into school because you’re disenchanted with life at work or because you can’t find a job (hint: you might need to meet the right people instead of sending out resumes through online websites).
 You can’t run from the real world forever.